btb/80ColumnCard/character_roms/README.md

 However the "Symbol" image appears to be entirely corrupted.

 Identically named files can be found elsewhere, such as mirrors of ftp.apple.asimov.net, however some of the files are different.

+The file:
+* Videx Videoterm Character ROM Graphics.bin
+was taken from a mirror of ftp.apple.asimov.net, and it appears to be the "Line Drawing Character Set" listed as Figure 5 in the manual, though it also contains Japanese characters and the placements don't seem to correspond with those in the manual.